 We verify the strength of the association between the predictions from our model and the self-reported probability of leaving a bequest by estimating a probit probability model with the self-reported probability as the dependent variable, expressed as a number between zero and one.
-In addition, we also control for the self-reported probability that a household's future medical expenses will exhaust all its wealth.
+In addition, we also examine the relationship with the self-reported probability that a household's future medical expenses will exhaust all its wealth.
 The results are reported in Table 6.
 The probability of leaving a bequest is clearly correlated with the level of wealth and income.
 Moreover, consistent with the precautionary saving motive, households that expect large future medical expenses report having a small probability of leaving a bequest.
 Although the effect is significant, the magnitude is somewhat small.
-Evaluating the probability at the mean, a ten percentage point increase in the self-reported probability of large future medical expenses reduces the self-reported probability of leaving a bequest by about two percentage points, regardless of the self-reported size of the bequest.

-As indicated in Table 6, the self-reported and predicted probabilities of leaving a bequest are significantly related.
-Among households with the same level of wealth and income, as well as the same probability of large future medical expenses, a ten percentage point increase in the predicted probability of leaving a bequest suggests a five percentage point increase in the self-reported probability of leaving a bequest.37 This relationship is similar for bequests larger than \$0, \$10,000 and \$100,000.
-The predicted probability is a function of individual wealth, annuities, age and mortality but not consumption.
-Therefore, these specifications only highlight that the nonlinear structural predictions perform much better in explaining self-reported probabilities than the reduced form linear specification in wealth and income.
+Evaluating the probability at the mean, a ten percentage point increase in the self-reported probability of large future medical expenses reduces the self-reported probability of leaving a bequest by only about two percentage points, regardless of the self-reported size of the bequest.
+The self-reported and predicted probabilities of leaving a bequest are significantly related.
+Among households with the same level of wealth and income, as well as the same probability of large future medical expenses, a ten percentage point increase in the predicted probability of leaving a bequest suggests a five percentage point increase in the self-reported probability of leaving a bequest.29 This relationship is similar for bequests larger than \$0, \$10,000 and \$100,000.30

 The generated bequest motive indicator has a similar significant relationship.
-This is more compelling than the previous results because the bequest motive indicator reflects the fit of the two regimes for a particular individual, and is a function of the individual specific consumption-to-wealth relationship.
+This approach is more compelling than the previous one, because the bequest motive indicator reflects the fit of the two regimes for a particular individual, and is a function of the individual specific consumption-to-wealth relationship.
 Households whose individual likelihood is greater when imposing the estimated bequest motive with certainty have a 13, 11 and 5 percentage point larger self-reported probability of leaving a bequest larger than zero, \$10,000, and \$100,000, respectively.
-The significant relationship between the model predictions and the self-reported probabilities, all else being equal, is suggestive of a bequest motive and serves as an external validation of the results.
+The significant relationship between the model predictions and the self-reported

-37 The marginal effect is evaluated at the mean.
+29 The marginal effect is evaluated at the mean.